yalmip/yalmip.github.io/_posts/commands/2016-09-17-uncertain.md

   nav: "commands"
 ---

-[uncertain] is used to declare a set of variables as uncertain, or to simultanuously add a set of constraints to the uncertainty set, and the involved variables as uncertain.
+[uncertain] is used to declare a set of variables as uncertain, or to simultaneously add a set of constraints to the uncertainty set, and the involved variables as uncertain.

 ### Syntax